muellerlab/agri-fly/README.md

 * Then run the compiled Rappids_Simulator executive.
 You should see the vehicle taking off and trying to autonomously fly through the almond orchard.

+# Quick Startup Guide For Single-thread Simulation
+See readme.md inside the AIFS_ROS folder.

 # Upcoming Updates

 Current version is a basic demonstration showing the pipeline connecting the physics & controller code with the AirSim.